yuxblank/only18plus/README.md

 # only18plus
-Prestashop module for blocking user access by asking to provide their age.
+[PrestaShop](https://www.prestashop.com/it) module for blocking user access by asking to provide their age.

 It uses prestashop timezone for checking age via Ajax call, uses a cookie to hold the information.